monyarm/residualvm/README.md

 Operating System    | Location
 ------------------- | -----------------------------------------------------------------
-Windows             | `\Users\username\My Pictures\ResidualVM Screenshots`
+Windows             | `\Users\username\My Pictures\NovelVM Screenshots`
 macOS X             | On the Desktop
-Other unices        | In the XDG Pictures user directory, e.g. `~/Pictures/ResidualVM Screenshots` Any other OS        | In the current directory
+Other unices        | In the XDG Pictures user directory, e.g. `~/Pictures/NovelVM Screenshots` Any other OS        | In the current directory

 Alternatively, you can specify the directory where the screenshots will be saved in the configuration file.
-To do so, add a screenshotpath value under the [residualvm] section:
+To do so, add a screenshotpath value under the [novelvm] section:

 ```
-[residualvm]
+[novelvm]
 screenshotpath=/path/to/screenshots/
 ```